scitran/client/Authorization.md

     Please enter the API key:

-You can copy and paste from the API key entry in your user profile
+Copy and paste from API key in your user profile - it is the long string that looks like this:

 ![](https://github.com/scitran/client/wiki/images/userAPI.png)